Classic Motorcycle Build

 Read: Install Gas Tank on Hardtail Frame

-For the rear fender, I opted for a 6" steel flat fender.
-These are still popular, probably because they're cheap, easy to fit, and gives you that 'Old School' vintage chopper look.
+An old school favorite is a 6" flat steel fender.
+They're cheap, easy to fit, and gives you that nostalgic chopper look.

 Overall Stance

-One of the hardest and most overlooked parts of a any hardtail build is how the bike will sit when done.
-The way to check overall stance is to trial-fit everything including the motor.
+One of the hardest and most overlooked parts of a any custom build is how the bike will sit when done.
+The way to check overall stance is to trial-fit everything, including the motor.
 The motor needs to be put on the frame to put weight on the front end, so you can get an accurate view of how the bike will sit.
+And don't forget the weight of the rider will bring it down some as well.

 Read: Custom-Wiring A Motorcycle